Umuzi-org/ACN-syllabus/content/docker/intro-to-docker/_index.md

 https://docs.docker.com/docker-for-mac/install/

+You wont need to install docker-compose as this is already included.

 #### For Windows:

 https://docs.docker.com/desktop/windows/install/

 An extension for VSCode can be installed as well https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker

+You wont need to install docker-compose as this is already included.

 If you are having issues with Docker Desktop, please see this topic for troubleshooting {{% contentlink path="docker/docker-desktop-troubleshooting" %}}